rkocman/The-Square-Sum-Problem-Solver/README.md

 The Square-Sum Problem Solver
 ========
-These scripts try to solve The Square-Sum Problem for all runs from 1 to *.
+These scripts try to solve The Square-Sum Problem for all runs 1-*.
 This problem was introduced by Matt Parker in the Numberphile videos:
 [The Square-Sum Problem - Numberphile](https://youtu.be/G1m7goLCJDY)
 [The Square-Sum Problem (extra footage) - Numberphile](https://youtu.be/7_ph5djCCnM)